codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/launch-composition.md

 toc: true
 ---
 The launch composition step provides the ability to launch long term running environment that can live outside the context of the running flow.
-You can use this step to automate your environment creation through codefresh.yml file instead of manually launching an environment from the ui.
+You can use this step to automate your environment creation through codefresh.yml file instead of manually launching an environment from the UI.

 ## Usage